20 Red Edible Berries and Non-Edible Ones You Need to Know

 3. Red Berry Mistletoe (Viscum cruciatum)

-This red berry species of mistletoe is related to the more well-known European one with white berries.
-They are both perennial plants that grow on other trees and shrubs and partly rely on them for nutrients.
+This red berry species of mistletoe.
+It is related to the more well-known European one with white berries.
+Both are perennial plants that grow on other trees and shrubs and partly rely on them for nutrients.

 4. Butcher’s Broom (Ruscus aculeatus)